Microneedling: a powerful, under-researched hair loss therapy

 What about microneedling every day with a 0.25 mm or 0.5 mm needle length?

-In other words, just because we don’t have studies trialing needle lengths smaller than 1.5mm for pattern hair loss, this does not mean that smaller needle lengths are ineffective.
+In other words, just because we don’t have studies trialing needle lengths smaller than 1.5mm for pattern hair loss (as a standalone treatment), this does not mean that smaller needle lengths are ineffective.
 It’s just that evidence supporting smaller needle lengths is unsubstantiated.

 There are some YouTube personalities claiming to see great microneedling results from microneedling nightly with a 0.25mm and then immediately applying topicals.
 There are some men on HairLossTalk who are demonstrating results from microneedling every night with a 1.0mm roller.